Coveros-GitHub-Sandbox/selenified/README.md

 into a test, or alternatively to create an overall stronger set of tests, a separate class or classes can be created to form workflows using these actions.
 Test steps can then reference calls to workflows, instead of direct actions.

 You should end each test case performing a verification of your actions.
-The `assert` object is automatically created for any and all selenium verifications.
+The `Assert` object is automatically created for any and all selenium verifications.

 ```java